 Even the allegation that you engaged in sexual contact with a child can turn your life upside down.
 The consequences of a conviction can be devastating, so you shouldn’t waste any time in mounting a defense.
 It’s important to have an experienced, aggressive Dallas child molestation lawyer by your side from the moment you are accused of committing a crime this serious.

-At Edgett Law Firm, our criminal defense lawyers have decades of experience helping clients beat criminal charges in North Texas.
+At the Edgett Law Firm, our criminal defense lawyers have decades of experience helping clients beat criminal charges in North Texas.
 To learn more about what we can do for you, call an experienced Dallas child molestation lawyer for a free consultation today.

 Why You Need An Experienced Criminal Defense Lawyer if You’re Accused of Child Molestation in Dallas

-At Edgett Law Firm, we want you to remember that being accused of child molestation is not the same thing as being convicted.
+At the Edgett Law Firm, we want you to remember that being accused of child molestation is not the same thing as being convicted.
 However, we also know that it’s easy to lose hope when you’re facing such serious charges.
 Even an unfounded accusation can damage your personal relationships and ruin your reputation.

 Investigating Constitutional Violations

 Prosecutors and police have to play by the rules during every phase of the criminal justice process.
 Both Texas law and the U.S. constitution give citizens certain protections to prevent government overreach.

 When the police are investigating allegations of child molestation, they might overstep those boundaries.
 We’ll fight to get any evidence obtained in an illegal search or seizure excluded from your case.
 Similarly, if you were denied your right to an attorney, our lawyers will work to make sure any statements you made are thrown out.

 Identifying Evidence to Prove Innocence